robbintt/outlines/scansf.md

     - `811` - Intoxicated person (question: especially in vehicle?)
     - `901` - Call ______ (example: "can you 901 my cell", "give me a 901 please")
     - `904` - Meet with officer non-emergency (example: marin county warrant search)
+    - `905` - Meet with city or public service employee
     - `910` - Check on well-being
     - `913` - Complaint Unknown
     - `914` - Person down